 When Bilbo fights against a giant spider in Mirkwood with his sword, he hears the spider say "It stings, it stings".
 This gives the name to Bilbo's sword, which years later he would give to Frodo in The Lord of the Rings: The Fellowship of the Ring (2001).

 During filming, Ian McKellen had to spend hours in a box with nothing but a microphone and pictures of the dwarves for company (the footage would be edited in to make him look taller than the dwarves), and was so upset by this that he exclaimed "This is not why I became an actor!"
 The microphone was still on and everyone on set heard him as a result.
+In consolation, the cast and crew surprised him by sticking gifts and encouragement messages into his trailer.

 The only time Legolas blinks is when he realizes he has been wounded.
 This is in keeping with the character, as the only time Legolas blinks in the Lord of the Rings trilogy is when he is strongly surprised.